 1 electric plug allowing the simultaneous charging of a battery and a netbook/others

-2 camera bodies: 2 bodies will prevent you from having to change lenses too often & reduce risks of ending-up with no functioning camera
+2 camera bodies: 2 bodies will prevent you from having to change lenses too often & reduce risks of ending-up with no functioning camera.
+Get solid camera bodies: trust me, your camera will fall or bounce against hard material, during a hike, a bumpy road trip, or simply at home.

 Camera straps with quick release are extremely useful to easily secure your camera by attaching it on a handle or to anything you find while you are in a car on a bumping road